swaggboi/PostText/README.md

 ## TODOs

+1. Post preview
+1. There was something else but I forget...
 1. CAPTCHA
 1. "All new posts flagged" mode (require approval for new posts)
 1. Tests for mod-only user?